So you want to write fiction or memoir. Where do you begin? And what creative writing tools do you need to accomplish your writing goals?

 With the rise in ebooks, doing things digitally first makes a lot of sense and saves you extra work anyways.
 Don’t commit yourself to the pain of writing longhand in the 21st century.
 Though writing longhand has its own therapeutic benefits, typing on a keyboard is much faster.

-- Scrivener — Scrivener changed my life as a writer.
+- Best Word Processor for Writers: Scrivener.
+Scrivener changed my life as a writer.
 It’s easy to use, easy to keep organized, infinitely flexible, and for those long-term thinkers, you can compile straight to any format, including ebook formats that are ready to publish on Kindle and various other ebook platforms.
 It has character and setting sketch templates (we’ll go into more detail about character and setting sketches in the next two articles), it autosaves your work, and it rarely ever crashes (unlike the options above).
 I could go on for days about Scrivener.
-Instead, I recommend you check out The Write Practice’s review of it here.
+Instead, I recommend you check out The Write Practice's review of it here.

 My advice here is the same as with Notebooks, above: use whatever makes you happy.
 You’ll be spending a lot of time here.